Vishwas1/pki-auth/README.md

 The protocol uses Linked Data Signature and JSON Web Token as its core concepts along with JSON-ld as message format.

+## Related Work

+FIDO is trying to solve the very same problem.
+But FIDO is complex to understand and implement for a normal devleoper.
+More over it involved costs of certification and all.
+Here, our goal is to come up with a very light weight sdk so that developers can implement PKI efficiently and securely.

 ## Protocol

 ### Registration